 This year, AARP continues to work with the Small Business Administration (SBA) to help Americans over age 50 get the real-world information they need to start and grow small businesses.

 Through online educational resources and in-person events, you’ll get help on assessing if you are ready to start a business, writing a business plan, seeking financing, getting expert mentoring, and more.

 In April, AARP and SBA cohosted over 50 "Mentor Month" activities nationwide, Together we will continue to offer similar programs throughout 2014, including live workshops with accomplished business leaders and one-on-one mentoring sessions.

 Also, there’s a free online course for 50-plus entrepreneurs and the SBA's Self-Assessment Tool, which can help you determine if you're ready to be your own boss.
-Another feature, SBA Direct, will bring directly to your desktop the targeted resources you need to start, operate and grow your small business.
+Enter your zip code or click on a map on SBA’s Local Assistance website to connect with local SBA district offices and other resources in your area that can help you find the targeted resources you need to start, operate and grow your small business.